eXpServer/expserver.github.io/docs/roadmap/phase-0/index.md

 A server's role is to provide data or services requested by ‘someone’.
 That someone is a client, which again is just a program, that initiates communication by asking the server for what it need.
 When a client requests something, the server fulfils the request by providing the requested data or service.

 ::: tip INFO
 The computers in huge datacentres are different.
-Their size is primarily due to the significant volume of _traffic_ that these servers (programs) need to handle.
-Traffic refers to the number of clients that the server serves.
-To manage the high volume of traffic effectively, the servers require more compute power and bandwidth.
+Their size is primarily due to the high _traffic_ that these servers (programs) need to handle.
+To manage the high volume of traffic effectively, the servers require more computing power and bandwidth.
 :::

 Communication is an integral part of the client-server relationship, often facilitated through [networking protocols and models](/guides/resources/tcp-ip-model).
 Read about them before proceeding further.